 5. Soba

-Soba noodles are made throughout Japan, however, the soba from Hakone is particularly delicious.
+Soba noodles are enjoyed throughout Japan.
+However, the soba from Hakone is particularly delicious.
 These fresh, tasty noodles are made from buckwheat flour and crystal-clear local waters.
-Zarusoba (cold soba) is refreshing in summer, but soba can also be eaten hot in soup during colder weather.
+Zarusoba (cold soba) is refreshing in summer, but soba can also be eaten hot in a broth during colder weather.

-A manju is typically a soft, sweet steamed bun with red bean paste inside; an onsen manju, in particular, is steamed in Hakone’s hot spring water.
+Manju are soft, sweet steamed buns, typically filled with red bean paste; an onsen manju, in particular, is steamed in Hakone’s hot spring water.

-Another treat is a little round castella-yaki, like a manju meets sponge cake, stamped with “Hakone” and an onsen symbol.
+Another local treat you should try is a castella-yaki.
+These small round delights are like a manju and sponge cake combined, stamped with “Hakone” and an onsen symbol.
 Made from Odawara eggs and white bean paste from Hokkaido beans, they’re a delicious snack.
-Made locally in the Hakone-Yumoto shopping area at the mouth of Hakone, you can smell these little castella cakes cooking from way down the street.
+Made locally in the Hakone-Yumoto shopping area at the mouth of Hakone, you can smell these little castella cakes cooking from a mile away.

-Both onsen manju and castella-yaki make for a good afternoon snack with matcha green tea or for dessert.
-While you’re munching, check out all of the local pickles and curious dried fish products in the Hakone Yumoto shopping area.
+Both onsen manju and castella-yaki make for a good afternoon snack with matcha green tea or on their own as a dessert.
+While you’re munching, you can check out all of the local pickles and curious dried fish products in the Hakone Yumoto shopping area.

 Many of their other breads are also onsen-themed or inspired by the mountains of Hakone, such as a rustic-looking bread named after the rocks in Owakudani’s geopark.
 Throughout the year they have a number of limited-edition breads that change depending on the season.

-Hakone is overflowing with not only onsen hot springs but also traditional Japanese-style hotels, called ryokan.
-You’ll find most of the accommodation in Hakone will have an onsen bath to enjoy, whether it be for private use or public.
+Hakone is overflowing with not only onsen hot springs but also traditional Japanese-style hotels called ryokan.
+You’ll find that most accommodations in Hakone will have an onsen bath to enjoy, whether it be private or for public use.
 An overnight trip to Hakone is particularly magical, as you can relax your body after exploring the beautiful hills and attractions, and finish off the day with a beautiful banquet-style kaiseki meal.

-See our Introduction to Kaiseki Ryori to learn about the history, ingredients, and aesthetics of this traditional banquet-style meal.
-Or, if you're in Japan's capital, check out the 5 Best Kaiseki Restaurants in Tokyo.
+Learn about the history, ingredients, and aesthetics of this traditional banquet-style meal with our introduction to kaiseki ryori.
+Or, if you're in Japan's capital, check out the Best Kaiseki Restaurants in Tokyo.

 Designed to complement Japanese food without being overpowering, their now-famous Hakone Beer has become known as one of the best craft beers in Japan.
 With awards from both the Asia Beer Cup and the International Beer Competition, Hakone Beer is unique because it’s made from the delicious spring waters of Hakone, which is iron-free and crystal-clear.

-Gora Brewery and Grill, up the hill, also make craft beers and serve some fancy pub-style food.
-Additionally, Hakone has some locally-produced fruit-infused beers, for something unexpected and a little sweet.
+Enjoy a tasty Hakone Pilsner or an Odawara Ale, the perfect drinks to have on a Hakone trip.
+The nearby Gora Brewery and Grill also makes craft beers and serves some fancy pub-style food.
+Additionally, Hakone has some locally-produced fruit-infused beers for something unexpected and a little sweet.

 If you’re not such a fan of beer, Yunessun Spa Resort in Hakone offers “onsen” where you can bathe in sake, tea, wine... the works.
-Supposedly these baths have health benefits, different from the minerals in usual hot spring water.
+Supposedly these baths have health benefits that are different from the ones touted at regular hot springs.
 At least the novelty is high, for those who would truly like to immerse themselves in the beverages of Hakone.

 A wildly popular activity in summer, kawadoko (literally “riverbed”) dining puts guests on a raised platform by the water, letting the sights and sounds rinse away their worries.
 Hakone Kawadoko Gyunabe Ukon is the only restaurant of its kind in the area.
 It's a tourist favorite in the summer but is just as busy in the fall and well into winter.